WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 * Connect the 790MHz -960 MHz SMA NB-IoT antenna to the SMA connector **C3** next to the LEDs.
 * Connect the GPS antenna to the SMA connector **C12** next to the SIM card tray .
-* Make sure the two pins between the SMA connectors are bridged with a jumper to supply the GPS antenna with power.
+* Bridge the two pins between the SMA connectors with a jumper to supply the GPS antenna with power.

 #### 2.2.2.
 Connect the Sensors
 Before you can connect sensors, you need to attach the Base Shield onto the Tuino096 and set the power switch to 3.3V.
 Once the Base Shield